Efficient numerical methods for the Maxey-Riley-Gatignol equations with Basset history term: Introduction

 Tatom in 1988 realized that the history term is equivalent to a half derivative of Riemann-Liouville type~\cite{Tatom1988}.
-Using this, Prasath et al.~\cite{PrasathEtAl2019} show that solving the MRE is equivalent to solving a diffusive heat equation posed on a semi-infinite pseudo-space with a nonlinear boundary condition.
-Their reformulation removes the integral term and memory effect and allows to use standard numerical techniques for partial differential equations to solve the MRE.
+Using this, Prasath et al.~\cite{PrasathEtAl2019} show that solving the MRGE is equivalent to solving a diffusive heat equation posed on a semi-infinite pseudo-space with a nonlinear boundary condition.
+Their reformulation removes the integral term and memory effect and allows to use standard numerical techniques for partial differential equations to solve the MRGE.
 However, it requires dealing with an unbounded spatial computational domain.
-Prasath et al. also propose a numerical approach based on the integral form of the solution obtained by using Fokas's method~\cite{Fokas1997}.
+Prasath et al.~\cite{PrasathEtAl2019} also propose a numerical approach based on the integral form of the solution obtained by using Fokas's method~\cite{Fokas1997}.
 An open-source reimplementation in Python of their numerical approach based on polynomial expansions was recently published~\cite{UrizarnaEtAl2023}.
-However, their reformulation also opens up possibilities to apply other numerical techniques for partial differential equations to the MRE.
-Very recently, Jaganathan et al.~\cite{JaganathanEtAl2023} proposed another transformation of the closely related Maxey-Riley-Gatignol equation by embedding it into a an extended state-space.
-This removes the non-locality in time and results in a dynamical system that can be solved with standard explicit numerical integrators.
+However, their reformulation also opens up possibilities to apply other numerical techniques for partial differential equations to the MRGE.
+Very recently, Jaganathan et al.~\cite{JaganathanEtAl2023} proposed another transformation of the Maxey-Riley-Gatignol equation by embedding it into a an extended state-space.
+This removes the non-locality in time and results in a dynamical system that can be solved with standard explicit numerical integrators. \reva{While we did not reimplement their Fortran code in Python, a preliminary comparison of performance based on published results can be found in \S\ref{subsec:efficiency}.
+Comparing their method against Prasath et al's and our approach would be an interesting next step.}